Ann Laura Stoler: Personal life

 Stoler was born in Brooklyn, New York in 1949 and grew up on the north shore of Long Island, New York.
 She received her B.A. in anthropology from Barnard College (1972), and her M.A.
 (1976) and Ph.D.
 (1982) in anthropology from Columbia University.
-Stoler’s partner, Lawrence Hirschfeld, is a professor of anthropology and psychology at the New School for Social Research.
+Stoler's partner, Lawrence A. Hirschfeld, is a professor of anthropology and psychology at the New School for Social Research.
 She has two children.
 She and her first husband, Benjamin N.F.
-White, collaborated in their early work in Central Java, before their divorce.
+White, collaborated in their early work in Central Java before their divorce.
 Her deceased sister, Barbara Stoler Miller, a professor at Barnard College and Columbia University has left a poetic mark on her writing.

 Career

-Stoler taught at the University of Wisconsin-Madison from 1983-1989 and at the University of Michigan from 1989-2004, before moving to the New School for Social Research, where she was the founding chair of its revitalized Anthropology Department.
+Stoler taught at the University of Wisconsin-Madison from 1983 to 1989 and at the University of Michigan from 1989 to 2004, before moving to the New School for Social Research, where she was the founding chair of its revitalized Anthropology Department.
 She is also the founding director of the Institute for Critical Social Inquiry (ICSI) at The New School for Social Research, a residential seminar that each year brings together an international cohort of sixty junior and senior scholars for a week-long master class with three distinguished thinkers.

-Stoler has held visiting appointments at the Center for Advanced Study in the Behavioral Sciences, University of California-Berkeley, Stanford University, the University of California-Santa Cruz, Cornell University’s School of Criticism and Theory, the École des Hautes Études en Sciences Sociales, the École Normale Supérieure, the Centre National de la Recherche Scientifique and Paris 8, the Johannesburg Workshop in Theory and Criticism, the University of California-Irvine, Birzeit University in Ramallah, the University of Lisbon, and the Bard Prison Initiative.
+Stoler has held visiting appointments at the Center for Advanced Study in the Behavioral Sciences, University of California-Berkeley, Stanford University, the University of California-Santa Cruz, Cornell University's School of Criticism and Theory, the École des Hautes Études en Sciences Sociales, the École Normale Supérieure, the Centre National de la Recherche Scientifique and Paris 8, the Johannesburg Workshop in Theory and Criticism, the University of California-Irvine, Birzeit University in Ramallah, the University of Lisbon, and the Bard Prison Initiative.
 She has served on the editorial boards of Comparative Studies in Society and History, Constellations, and Cultural Anthropology, among others, and was a founding co-editor with Adi Ophir of the collaborative journal and conference series Political Concepts: A Critical Lexicon.

-Stoler’s fellowships and awards include Fulbright, Guggenheim, National Endowment for the Humanities, Henry Luce Foundation, National Science Foundation, and Social Science Research Council.
+Stoler's fellowships and awards include Fulbright, Guggenheim, National Endowment for the Humanities, Henry Luce Foundation, National Science Foundation, and Social Science Research Council.
 She has delivered the Lewis Henry Morgan Distinguished Lectures and the Jensen Memorial Lectures at Goethe Frankfurt University.